Life of Saint Apolinaria: Textual history

 The Life of Saint Apolinaria is one of several fictional saint's lives that "may have been mass-produced by a school of Egyptian scribes at a time when the desert of Scetis had become the acknowledged center of the monastic movement."
-Besides Apolinaria and Hilaria, other transvestite female saints reportedly living in Scetis in the 5th or 6th centuries include Anastasia, Athanasia, Euphrosyne, Matruna and Theodora.
+Besides Apolinaria and Hilaria, other transvestite female saints reportedly living in Scetis in the 5th or 6th centuries include Anastasia, Athanasia, Euphrosyne, Matrona of Perge and Theodora.
 Their lives may be said to form a literary cycle.

 The earliest copies of the Greek text are in the manuscript Cod.
 Vat.
 Gr.
 819 of the Vatican Library, which dates to the 11th or 12th century, and in an 11th-century manuscript on Lesbos.
 A 15th-century copy is found in Cod.
 Barocc.
 148 of the Bodleian Library.
 In the 17th century, the Bollandists made a copy of Cod.
 Vat.
 Gr.
 819, now manuscript 8229 in the Royal Library of Belgium.
 A Latin translation made from Cod.
 Vat.
 Gr.
 819 was published by Luigi Lippomano (1550s) and Laurentius Surius (1570s).
 It was included in the Patrologia Graeca because the Greek text could not be found.
 The Latin text uses the name Apollinaris throughout.
 The Greek text was first published by James Drescher, but with the last part of the text missing.
 Anthony Alcock has translated it into English.